mahan-fcb/Crystallinity/README.md

 For structural feature, you have to use SCRATCH software for (SS, RSA) here: https://scratch.proteomics.ics.uci.edu/ Main Code - properties.ipynb for global features ESpritz for disorder prediction: http://old.protein.bio.unipd.it/espritz/.
-When you obtain all of these additional features, To gather all of these structural information to make a pickle file, you need to use feature_prepration.ipynb
+When you obtain all of these additional features, To gather all of these structural information to make a pickle file, you need to use Main code for dataset.ipynb

 Please save the final data incuding all dynamics, sequence, and structural features in a processed folder.